pinexs/pinexs.github.io/content/posts/erasmus-trip.md

 ![photo_desc](https://i.ibb.co/XrXrFfzx/16bff002-6a75-4362-990b-e649310e98f8.jpg)

 One day is nothing for Rome.
 It was tiring, but also comical, to navigate with luggage.
-In this city where every tourist seems to be rolling a suitcase over the cobblestones, we left so many streets unwalked, so many historical sites undiscovered...
+In this city where every tourist seems to be rolling their luggage over the cobblestones, we left so many streets unwalked, so many historical sites undiscovered...

 ## Part 2: The Long Journey South to the Serenity of Salento: Poggiardo

-After our 24 hour whirlwind tour of Rome, we began the long trek to our true destination.
+After our 24 hour whirlwind tour of Rome, we began the long walk to our true destination.
 First, we took a long bus journey south to **Lecce,** a city renowned for its Baroque architecture and often called the "Florence of the South."
 From there, a regional train took us to our project's home base: the small, charming Italian town of Poggiardo.
 Upon arrival, we were met by **our organizer, Valeria,**

 ![photo_desc](https://i.ibb.co/0xFYNdL/931c6a75-31ac-4550-84dc-3c90e8025880.jpg)